dalikewara/dalikewara.github.io/content/articles/js_modules/vcmrefunc.md

 Title: vcmrefunc, This Is How To Repeat A Process Correctly
 Date: 2020-05-02 22:39
 Tags: javascript, nodejs, module, project, open source
-Description: This module helps you to repeat a process again after its completely executed.
+Description: This module helps you to repeat a process again after it completely executed.
 You can specify a condition to stop the repetition immediately by giving a command `repeat(false)` inside the `repeat_function`.
 Also, there is an option to pass a callback that will be executed after the repetition is finished.

 ![repeated](https://lh3.googleusercontent.com/nejFukwOIhB3rJOklW5uGKFly3F3L1LDXFj3D0gODQl0CdiS2Et_OaXvIaPl3KCxSDzT8-ND0S4qTlMLLzyHSq4uCApZqv_TbcKoYyd2LolW-QprCkdOFadSCEB7higmFVLRC0V-Hg=w300-h258-no)